Kamalesh Maitra: International career and relocation to Berlin

-Long interested in the possibilities of Indo–European musical fusion, Maitra performed at the 1976 Meta-Music Festival in Berlin, in what was then West Germany.
+Long interested in the possibilities of Indo–European musical fusion, Maitra performed at the 1976 Meta-Music Festival in Berlin.
 After moving to Berlin the following year, he began teaching Indian classical instrumentation, and in 1980 formed the Ragatala Ensemble with some of his students, including New York-born tablist Laura Patchen.
 In 2003, Germany's House of World Cultures (HKW) website wrote of Maitra's music with the Ragatala Ensemble: "The group has enabled him to fulfil his old dream of having his compositions played by a mixed European–Indian orchestra.
 The pieces follow the rules of classical Indian music but are deliberately fused with elements of European classical music, jazz and new music."

 Among his subsequent projects, from 1983 to 1988 Maitra participated in the Nada Brahma – the Whole World is Sound initiative by Joachim-Ernst Berendt; in 1992, as part of Berlin's Indian Festival, his orchestral works were performed at the HKW; and in 2000 he contributed to Festival of Vision – Berlin in Hong Kong.
 He worked again with Shankar on the soundtrack to the film Genesis (1986), recorded in Paris.
 In his 1997 autobiography, Raga Mala, Shankar describes Maitra as an "extremely versatile" musician, while the Boston Phoenix once said of his playing: "far from an eccentric novelty, (Maitra) is simply one of the great drummers of India to record in this century."
 He also worked with Charlie Mariano, an American saxophonist who similarly relocated to Europe during the 1970s, and Israeli clarinetist Giora Feidman.

 Recordings

-Among Maitra's many recordings, starting with Tabla Tarang – Magnificent Percussion of India (1968) for HMV India, in 1993 he released Masters of Raga: Kamalesh Maitra on Germany's Wergo record label.
+Among Maitra's many recordings, starting with Tabla Tarang – Magnificent Percussion of India (1968) for His Master's Voice, in 1993 he released Masters of Raga: Kamalesh Maitra on Germany's Wergo record label.
 The album features tabla accompaniment from Kumar Bose.
 The following year, the Gramophone Company of India issued The Voice of Sarod from the Strokes of Drums – Tabla Tarang by Kamalesh Maitra, on which he played three ragas accompanied by Rakha's son Fazal Qureshi on tabla and Laura Patchen on tambura.

 This was followed in 1996 by Tabla Tarang – Melody on Drums, issued in America by Smithsonian Folkways.
 The album features contributions from Indo–jazz percussionist Trilok Gurtu and Patchen again on tambura.
 Rough Guides' World Music includes Melody on Drums among its recommended recordings, describing the music as "absolutely compelling" and Maitra as "the acknowledged master of this rare but beautiful sounding instrument".
 Option magazine heralded the album as "[a] historic world music milestone".
 The 1998 release Tarang – Kamalesh Maitra Live at the House of the Cultures of the World, recorded with the Ragatala Ensemble in November 1993, contains a performance of "Raga Charukeshi" on which music critic Ken Hunt praises Maitra's playing as "phenomenal".